micada/micadaorg/README.md

 # micada.org: A personal site

-Built using [Gatsby: A React Static Site generator](https://github.com/gatsbyjs/gatsby) But (probably heinously) had a ton of it ripped out to serve my purposes.
+Built using [Gatsby: A React Static Site generator](https://github.com/gatsbyjs/gatsby) But (probably heinously) ripped a ton of it out to serve my purposes.

 Things to do:
 - Autoprefixer all the things